-Microwaves use in many applications also clothing.
+Microwaves use in many applications, also clothing.
 Some of the more well-known technologies such as the radar use microwave radiation to detect the range, speed, and other characteristics of remote objects (remote sensing).
-Furthermore, Microwave heating is used in industrial processes for drying and curing products and many other applications such as spectroscopy and can also be combined with electrochemistry, microwave enhanced electrochemistry.
+Furthermore, Microwave heating common in industrial processes for drying and curing products.
+And applications such as spectroscopy combined with electrochemistry; microwave enhanced electrochemistry.